loopandlearn/LoopFollow/readme.md

 ### Open Source DIY
 - This is a DIY open source project that may or may not function as you expect.
 You take full responsibility for building and running this app and do so at your own risk.

+### TestFlight: Two Apps

+If you have a Loop Follow app in your Applications folder from a prior Mac/Xcode build and then install from TestFlight:

+* TestFlight does not ask if you want to replace your app - you get a second app, Loop Follow 2.app, in your Applications folder
+* You can then delete the original Loop Follow.app and rename the TestFlight version from Loop Follow 2.app to Loop Follow.app
+* Subsequent installations from TestFlight overwrite the app
+* Your settings are maintained regardless of the app name